Working with Databases

 Best Practices

-1. Cache Database List: The database list rarely changes.
+1. Cache the Database List: The database list rarely changes.
 Consider saving it locally if you’ll be making multiple queries.
-See Caching Data for sample code.
+See Caching Strategy for sample code.

 2. Search Strategically: Use specific search terms to find relevant databases.
 For example: